Salt Lake City man unable to work for weeks after hit by van near intersection - NewsBreak

 5 unsheltered people died on Salt Lake streets during cold snap

-Five homeless people have died on Salt Lake City’s streets amid freezing temperatures.
-Salt Lake City Mayor Erin Mendenhall issued an emergency declaration to increase capacity at homeless shelters.
+SALT LAKE CITY — Five unsheltered people have died on Salt Lake City's streets over the past couple of days amid freezing temperatures, state and city officials confirmed Tuesday.
+The incidents prompted an emergency declaration from Salt Lake City Mayor Erin Mendenhall to increase additional capacity at area homeless...

 Utah County enjoying lower gas prices as holiday travel ramps up